bogeymanEST/assemblysimulator/README.md

 #Operations
+All operation names are case-insensitive

-Click [here](https://github.com/bogeymanEST/assemblysimulator/blob/master/operations.md) for the complete list of operations.
+Click [here](https://github.com/bogeymanEST/assemblysimulator/blob/master/operations.md) for a complete list of operations.